YannickLefaivre/react-modal-component/README.md

 // routes/Landing.jsx

 import { useState } from "react"
-import { Modal } from "react-modal-component"
+import { Modal } from "@signed-a/react-modal-component/dist"

+// don't forget to add the style that participates
+// in the logic of opening and closing the modal. import "@signed-a/react-modal-component/dist/style.css"

 ... // other import statements
 import "./SpecificModalType.style.css"